JaydipBarvaliya/Disease-Predection-System/README.md

 </ul>

 <hr>
- <h3> For using the project clone the repository and type the following commands in the termial: </h3>
+ <h3> For using the project clone the repository and type the following commands in the terminal: </h3>
  <ul>
   <li> $ set FLASK_APP= app.py</li>
   <li> $ flask run</li>